Al-Darb al-Ahmar

-Al-Darb al-Ahmar (الدرب الأحمر) is a centuries old historic neighbourhood in the UNESCO World Heritage Site of Historic Cairo, Egypt.
+Al-Darb al-Ahmar (الدرب الأحمر) is a historic neighbourhood in Cairo, Egypt.
+It is part of the UNESCO World Heritage Site of Historic Cairo.
 Located south of the old walled city of Cairo, originally built by the Fatimids in the 10th century, it began to urbanize largely during the 14th century in the Mamluk period.

 Today, al-Darb al-Ahmar is an administrative division (qism) within the district of Wasat al-Qahira (Central Cairo).
 This division includes the area south of al-Azhar street, encompassing the southern half of the original Fatimid Cairo and what is now al-Azhar University, as well as the nearby Al-Azhar Park.

 History

 The area south of Cairo's city walls, between Bab Zuweila and the Citadel, was initially the site of Fatimid and Ayyubid-era cemeteries.
 Under the prosperous reign of Sultan al-Nasir Muhammad (between 1293 and 1341) the population of the city reached its peak and the area began to be developed in earnest.
 The city expanded southwards and many Mamluk elites were eager to build new establishments closer to the Citadel, the seat of the sultan's power.
 Al-Nasir himself encouraged this development and even built some of the palaces northwest of the Citadel for his amirs (e.g. the Palace of Amir Qawsun), just as he was building his own palaces inside the Citadel.
 The Bab al-Wazir Cemetery also developed next to the neighbourhood at this time, just outside the old Ayyubid city walls.

 As a result of this period's development, most of the neighbourhood's notable historic monuments date from the 14th century.
 From the late 14th century onward, however, Cairo suffered from the Black Plague and its population declined and did not recover until centuries later.
 Nonetheless, the area did develop further during the Ottoman period.
 The Qasaba of Radwan Bey (now part of the Tentmakers' Street), for example, was a commercial urban complex developed in the 17th century along the old Qasaba road (now al-Mu'izz Street) and partly aimed at promoting urbanization of the area.
 The area received further urbanization impetus during the 19th century when Muhammad 'Ali Pasha again redeveloped the nearby Citadel as a seat of power.
 He granted various plots of land in al-Darb al-Ahmar to important army officers who were thus encouraged to build in the area.

 In 1979, al-Darb al-Ahmar was listed by UNESCO as part of the World Heritage Site of Historic Cairo.
 The district was a center of craftsmanship for generations, but in recent years it has suffered from the liberalization of Egypt's economy and the neighbourhood is hampered by poverty.
 The district also suffered heavy damage during the 1992 Cairo earthquake.

 The weakness of central authority has recently created problems for historic conservation, as many old houses are being demolished and replaced with modern high-rise structures.